Cara Enteles

 » Download Full Resume

-Enteles' work is exhibited nationwide and in Europe.
-She is currently working on a large public commission that will be a realized in laminated glass train Station for the MTA Arts and Design.
-Her work is featured in many Public Collections including Microsoft, The Norwegian Cruise Line, Great Ormond Street Children's Hospital, PricewaterhouseCoopers, and as well as numerous private collections.
+Enteles's work is exhibited nationwide and in Europe.
+The Artist is featured in many Public Collections including Penn State Lancaster, Hershey Cancer and Hampden Medical Centers, Microsoft, Boston Children’s Hospital,The Norwegian Cruise Line, Great Ormond Street Children's Hospital and PricewaterhouseCoopers, as well as numerous private collections.

-Awards include MTA Arts and Design Commission for Merillon Avenue LIRR Train Station, Guest Artist at Singinawa Tiger Preserve, Kanha, India, 2011, inclusion in the Art in Embassies program, a Fellowship to the Julia & David White Artist's Colony, 2005, a studio at the Elizabeth Foundation for the Arts 2004-2008, and a grant from the Delaware Valley Arts Alliance Fellowship for the Visual Arts, 2002.
+She is currently working on a large public commission for the Apple Valley Elementary School in Yakima, Washington.
+This commission will include two large scale paintings that will celebrate the beauty of the Yakima area.
+Awards include Guest Artist at Singinawa Tiger Preserve, Kanha, India, 2011, inclusion in the Art in Embassies program 2024-2026, a Fellowship to the Julia & David White Artist's Colony, 2005, a studio at the Elizabeth Foundation for the Arts 2004-2008, and a grant from the Delaware Valley Arts Alliance Fellowship for the Visual Arts, 2002.

-Cara Enteles is best known for her landscape paintings that are personal interpretations of nature.
-“My work is the visual diary of an ongoing fascination with the natural world.”
-Enteles is based in the western Catskill mountains, where she often experiences the woods, streams and river nearby.
-Hiking or mountain biking, always with a sketch pad and camera.
-She also has a large garden which serves as her muse.
-This proximity to nature allows her to spend time observing and translating the experiences to her paintings.
+I am best known for my landscape paintings that are personal interpretations of nature.
+My work is the visual diary of an ongoing fascination with the natural world.
+I live and work in the western Catskill mountains.
+This landscape, as well as those seen in my travels, are the inspiration for my work.
+I keep a large garden which serves as my muse.
+This proximity to nature allows me to spend time observing and translating the experiences to paint.
+I love the concept of “Biophilia” in which humans seek out and benefit from connecting with nature.
+I believe that our well being depends on spending time in nature.

 The choice of the aluminum and acrylic substrates is deliberate.
 The slightly reflective surface changes with the light, mimicking the natural world, and the contrast of the nature imagery on the industrial surface creates a tension.